degenwithheart/DegenHF-The-Next-Gen-Authentication-Encryption-Framework/README.md

 cd DegenHF-The-Next-Gen-Authentication-Encryption-Framework

 # Navigate to your preferred framework
-cd Python/Django    # or any other framework directory
+cd Languages/Python/Django    # or any other framework directory cd GameEngines/Unity          # for game engine integrations

 # Follow the README.md in each framework directory for setup
 ```